xenial-io/Tasty/docs/input/docs/tutorials/getting-started.md

 # 7. Congratulations

-You wrote your first very delicious test!
-Let's look into some more [features](async-code).
+You wrote your very first delicious test!
+Let's look into some more [features with async code](async-code).